 We also consider here the key issue that was previously pointed in section IV-A: in general, a business process could involve a high number of activities, which would also mean that the number of attributes could also be high.
-As a consequence, also the number of operations related to Table 6: The difference in the number of attributes with and without the Greedy Forward attribute selection technique [27].
+As a consequence, also the number of operations related to the partitioning stage would increase.
+Therefore, in order to keep our approach general, it is advisable to include an attribute selection method that reduces the number of attributes instances initially considered.